Winter Theme and Centers for Preschoolers

 Crafts are always fun and an excellent resource to help preschoolers develop their creativity and fine motor skills.
 Some ideas I have for you today are:

-• Christmas Wreath: cut a ring out of a paper plate.
+- Christmas Wreath: cut a ring out of a paper plate.
 Provide children with glue, tissue paper in winter colors, small jingle bells, buttons in winter colors, mini bows, mini ornaments, Christmas silk flowers, and any other type of items you might think of, and let them use whatever they want to decorate their wreaths.
-You will be surprised of what beautiful creations they will be able to do!
+You will be surprised by the beautiful creations they will be able to do!

 Music and Movement

-Music and Movement is an integral part of any preschool program, and children always love that part of the day, and what is better, is not only a gross motor activity but also an educational one, because depending on the song, the children learn language and vocabulary, rhythm, rhyming, counting, and sequencing.
+Music and Movement are an integral part of any preschool program, and children always love that part of the day.
+Better yet, is a gross motor and educational activity, because depending on the song, the children learn language and vocabulary, rhythm, rhyming, counting, and sequencing.

 There are a lot of songs and poems you can teach your preschoolers.
 These are some ideas: